With Bloomberg Running, A Student Debt Strike Is Even More Urgent

 I attended a public university.
 But I have much in common with former for-profit college students who believe education is a right and a public good.
 Regardless of where we went to school—whether it was a private college, a public university, or a predatory for-profit—the fight for debt cancellation, free education, as well as for public goods more broadly, must include all of us.
 That’s why, this time, in addition to helping to organize the strike, I’ve joined it.
 I believe it’s time to follow the example of those who already refused to pay and won.
 More and more people are recognizing the power of collective action by debtors.
 This is precisely the kind of collective action that Bloomberg’s higher education plan intends to stop in its tracks.
 And that is why he must—and will—be stopped.

-This article incorrectly implied that Bloomberg’s education plan would garnish borrowers' wages for student loan payments.
-In These Times regrets this error.
+An earlier version of this article incorrectly implied that Bloomberg's officially released education plan had language about garnishing borrowers' wages for student loan payments.
+It has been updated to explain that an earlier, leaked version of his education plan, published by The Intercept, does have language saying all undergraduate borrowers would be automatically enrolled in an income-driven repayment plan that in which student loan payments would be withheld from paychecks.
 The article has also been updated to reflect, and to clarify, that Bloomberg proposes debt-free college for some, but not all.
+In These Times regrets these errors.

 Read more http://inthesetimes.com/article/22319/bloomberg-education-plan-student-debt-paycheck-repayment-strike/